NEONGASHMEN/Yeet/README.md

 NB: CURRENTLY IN BETA STAGE (Currently advised to limit input & welcome to create a pull request)

 Similar to cupp, but incorporates much more robust control over the words generated.
-But currently has issues with memory consumption.

 ### Usage: